hernaneche/teleologic/README.md

 It's impossible to make predictions, except when they are obvious.

-*This site tests technology for necessary conditions, but not sufficient, to get into the future.*
+*This site tests technology for necessary conditions to get into the future.*